Not All Electro Sex Is The Same

 |Responsive Intensity Controls||

 For reasons of comfort it is important that you have full control over the stimulation intensity level just in case you go a little too high before you are ready.
 This can typically happen on stimulators with dials (potentiometers or digital encoders) as these can easily get accidentally knocked.
 It is therefore important that your intensity controls are responsive when turned quickly.

 |Controlled Low Battery Status||

 Most modern e-stim devices are controlled by microprocessors which enables many features such as built-in patterns, audio processing etc. However, to function correctly it is mandatory that battery monitoring and a controlled shut-down procedure is implemented to so as to avoid sporadic behavior at the end of the batteries useful life.
 Some stimulators on the market have their power controlled by mechanical switches and therefore do not have the ability to shut themselves down when the battery and hence microprocessor supply start to “drop-out”.
 This can give rise to what is known as a brown-out condition which basically means the memory and processor synchronization can be lost and peripheral features will start to fail.

-ALL ElectraStim Stimulators abide by all 8 of these safety guidelines.
+ALL ElectraStim Stimulators (including our brand new AXIS and Flux stimulators) abide by all 8 of these safety guidelines and are CE certified.